Lorenzo Mauldin: New York Jets

-Mauldin was selected by the New York Jets in the third round (82nd overall) of the 2015 NFL Draft.
+Mauldin was selected by the New York Jets in the third round (82nd overall) of the 2015 NFL draft.
 He signed a four-year, $3 million contract on May 7, 2015.

-Mauldin played his first regular season game on September 13, 2015 against the Cleveland Browns, where he forced a fumble off Johnny Manziel.
+Mauldin played his first regular season game on September 13, 2015, against the Cleveland Browns, where he forced a fumble off Johnny Manziel.
 However, after forcing the fumble, he suffered an apparent neck injury, was rendered unconscious for a few minutes, carted off the field, and taken to a local hospital.
-After undergoing tests, he was diagnosed with only a concussion and luckily, no serious neck injury.
+After undergoing tests, he was diagnosed with a concussion and no serious neck injury.
 During his rookie season in 2015, Mauldin played 15 games making 10 tackles, 4 sacks, and a fumble recovery.

 On September 4, 2017, Mauldin was placed on injured reserve after dealing with a back injury throughout training camp.
 On September 1, 2018, Mauldin was released by the Jets.

 Hamilton Tiger-Cats

-Mauldin signed with the Hamilton Tiger-Cats on April 15, 2019.
+Mauldin signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on April 15, 2019.
 He played in 11 regular season games where he recorded seven defensive tackles, seven special teams tackles, and three sacks.
 He did not play in 2020 due to the cancellation of the 2020 CFL season, and opted to sign a one-year contract extension on January 4, 2021.
 He played in six games where he had six defensive tackles, five special teams tackles, one sack, and one forced fumble.

 Ottawa Redblacks

-On February 8, 2022, it was announced that Mauldin had signed with the Ottawa Redblacks.
+On February 8, 2022, it was announced that Mauldin had signed with the Ottawa Redblacks of the CFL.
 2022 was a breakout year for Mauldin.
-He led the league with 17 sacks and won the CFL's Most Outstanding Defensive player award.
-As a pending free agent Mauldin and the Redblacks agreed to a one-year contract extension on January 18, 2023.
+He led the league with 17 sacks and won the CFL's Most Outstanding Defensive Player Award.
+As a pending free agent, Mauldin and the Redblacks agreed to a one-year contract extension on January 18, 2023.
+On January 10, 2025, Mauldin and the Redblacks agreed to a one-year contract extension.

+Calgary Stampeders

+On September 28, 2025, Mauldin was traded to the Calgary Stampeders, in exchange for a fourth-round selection in the 2026 CFL draft.